-10) No additional external lighting shall be installed unless full details of any such lighting have first been submitted to, and approved in writing by, the local planning authority.
+11) No additional external lighting shall be installed unless full details of any such lighting have first been submitted to, and approved in writing by, the local planning authority.
 The approved details shall be in accordance with the Institute of Lighting Obtrusive Light Limitations for Exterior Lighting Installations for Environmental Zone E1.
 The development shall thereafter be carried out in accordance with the approved details and retained as such thereafter.
 Reason: In order to protect dark skies and prevent undue light pollution, in accordance with the maintenance of the character and quality of the countryside.

-11) The enhancement of biodiversity on the site, required by condition 7 shall include the installation of a minimum of one bat tube on the approved mobile homes and the installation of ready-made bird and bat boxes on the site.
-The development shall be implemented in accordance with the approved details prior to the first occupation of the mobile homes hereby approved and all these features shall be maintained as such thereafter.
+12) The enhancement of biodiversity on the site, required by condition 9 shall include the installation of a minimum of one bat tube on the approved mobile home; the provision of gaps in the approved fencing to allow the free movements of wildlife; and the installation of ready-made bird and bat boxes on the site.
+The development shall be implemented in accordance with the approved details prior to the first occupation of the mobile home hereby approved and all these features shall be maintained as such thereafter.